FGuleryuz/PLTE2E/README.md

 POM, I located the Web Elements beforehand under "pages package" which helps with the code reusability (each Web Element is located only once - no duplication) and improved the code maintenance.
- I passed my URL and browser in "configuration.properties"; to avoid hard coding.
+ I passed my URL ,email,password and browser in "configuration.properties"; to avoid hard coding.
  "utils"; package consist of 3 classes.
 "ConfigurationReader"; is used to read the configuration.properties file.
 "Driver"; class is where I created my driver